I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 A Note About Re-Using Mousetraps

-The traps shown in the article are quite cheap, so it's not really a big deal if you want to just throw away the trap along with the dead mouse attached to it.
-With that being said I've got some old traps (same type in this article) that my Grandfather used back in the 1980's which still work well.
+The traps shown in this article are quite cheap, so it's not really a big deal if you want to just throw away the trap along with the dead mouse attached to it.
+With that being said I've got some old traps (the same type mentioned in this article) that my Grandfather used back in the 1980's which still work well.
 As long as they still work, I re-use them.

 I put on a pair of rubber gloves, pull back the catch and drop the dead rodent into a plastic bag or trash can.
 Then I put some alcohol on a paper towel and wipe down the trap removing any bait still left in the catch.
 Let it dry and put it away until you need it again.